MiczFlor/RPi-Jukebox-RFID/docs/SPOTIFY-INTEGRATION.md

 ~~~
 Finally, you need to set a couple of config values, and then you’re ready to run Mopidy.
 Alternatively you may want to have Mopidy run as a system service, automatically starting at boot.

-To install one of the listed packages, e.g. mopidy-spotify, simply run:
+To install one of the listed packages, e.g. mopidy-spotify, simply run the following:
 ~~~
 sudo rm -rf /usr/lib/python2.7/dist-packages/mopidy_spotify* sudo rm -rf /usr/lib/python2.7/dist-packages/Mopidy_Spotify-*